davidcuellard/scrypto-dex/README.md

 ### Automatic scrypt

-It iss also possible to run all the commands above using the following scrypt:
+It iss also possible to run all the commands above using the following shell script:

 ```bash
 source setup.sh